mschuchard/jenkins-devops-libs/docs/Packer.md

 # Packer

-Interacts with Packer.
-Minimum required version of Packer is 1.5 as of version 1.6.0 of these libraries.
-The `template` argument must generally be a `pkr.json` template, `pkr.hcl` template, or a directory containing them.
+Interacts with Packer.The `template` argument must generally be a `pkr.json` template, `pkr.hcl` template, or a directory containing them.

 ### Dependencies

-- unzip package (`install`)
-- pipeline-utility-steps plugin (`install`)
+- Packer CLI binary executable >= 1.5

 ### packer.build()
 Uses Packer to build an artifact from a template.